firebase/genkit/samples/chatbot/README.md

 # Chatbot

-This is a simple chatbot with two LLMs.
+This is a simple chatbot.
+You can pick which model to use.

 Prerequisite

 - install Genkit (`npm i -g genkit`)
 - Google Cloud project with Vertex AI API enabled (https://pantheon.corp.google.com/apis/library/aiplatform.googleapis.com)
 - gcloud CLI installed (https://cloud.google.com/sdk/docs/install-sdk)
+- to use Llama 3.1 405b enable it in the Vertex AI [Model Garden](https://console.cloud.google.com/vertex-ai/publishers/meta/model-garden/llama3-405b-instruct-maas)

 The sample is using Vertex AI, so you'll need to auth: